openmainframeproject/software-discovery-tool/docs/Adding_new_distros.md

 ```
 In case the `PackageNameX` is available in in `Ubuntu 20.04` and `Ubuntu 20.10` then the `B` will be set to `6`

 Cache file has to be regenerated whenever there is a change in `supported_distros.py` file.
 Fortunately, `bin/config_build.py` does that for you.
-With this, it also attempts to update PDS data sources, if found any, to the latest version as available on their repository.
+Incase, it does not find any cached_data.json file, it says so.
+With this, it also attempts to update all the PDS data sources, if found any in the directory, to the latest version as available on their repository.
 ```
 sudo -u apache ./bin/config_build.py
 Scanning distro_data directory...